nushell/nushell.github.io/lang-guide/lang-guide.md

 # => foo.nu bar.nu baz.nu
 ```

-Another caveat when using Nushell over  traditional shells is the 'ls' command.
+Another caveat when using Nushell over  traditional shells is the `ls` command.
 The ls command only takes a single glob pattern argument. which it internally  expands.

 ```nu